All-conquering Bayern suffer Alaba injury blow

 "We will be missing a super type of player, who plays outstanding football," Guardiola said.

+Further medical checks to determine the extent of his ligament injury will be conducted in Munich later on Thursday but his Spanish coach is already consigned to losing the player for a number of months.

-"It is a shame, a real pity because he could be out for two or three months."
+"It is a shame, a real pity because he could be out for two or three months.
+I hope he will be back after Christmas because he is extremely important for us because of his flexibility."

 Bayern are already missing the injured midfield trio of Bastian Schweinsteiger, Thiago Alcantara and Javi Martinez.